Terms & Conditions

 3. Acceptance of our Terms

-If you continue to provide us with instructions or request us to provide the Services after you receive our Engagement Letter, you are deemed to have read, understood and accepted these Terms even if you do not sign and return the Engagement Letter to us.
+Our Engagement Letter provided to you is subject to these Terms.
+If you continue to provide us with instructions or request us to provide the Services after you receive our Engagement Letter, you and the entity or group of entities you are authorised to represent are deemed to have read, understood, accepted and agreed to be bound by these Terms, even if the Engagement Letter is not signed or returned to us.

-The documents comprising the binding agreement between you and the Lineage Group, must be read in the following order of precedence:
+The binding Agreement between you and the Lineage Group, must be read in the following order of precedence:

 a) these Terms;